neudesic/learning-github-copilot/docs/3-testing-with-copilot.md

 ## Overview

 **Goal:**
-By the end of this session, you will learn basics of how GitHub Copilot can help with generating and executing test cases.
+By the end of this session, you will learn how you can use GitHub Copilot to help with generating and executing test cases.

 **Estimated Duration:**
 [Time in minutes/hours]